Selling personalized tickets (name-based tickets)

-With personalization you gain insight into who your fans are.
+Personalisation gives you insights into who your fans are.
 In addition to the details of the main buyer, this feature lets you map out all visitors to your event.
-This not only provides unique insights, but also gives you the opportunity to create or enrich a valuable database of fan profiles.
+This not only provides unique insights, but also gives you the opportunity to build or enrich a valuable database of fan profiles.

 Info

-If you have not used personalization before, contact your client success manager
+If you have not used personalisation before, contact your client success manager

 1. Navigate to the desired event and go to 'Tools'.

-3. Then select 'Enable personalized tickets for this event' and the follow-up option 'Enable Send to friend'.
-With this extra option, each visitor can personalize their own ticket and it is no longer only the responsibility of the main buyer of an order.
+3. Then select 'Activate personalised tickets for this event' and the additional option 'Activate Send to friend'.
+With this extra option, every visitor can personalise their own ticket and it is no longer only the main buyer's responsibility.

-4. Use 'Start date' and 'End date' to specify the period in which tickets can be personalized.
-This period does not have to start at the beginning of the sale and may also be set in the future.
+4. Use 'Start date' and 'End date' to specify the period in which fans can personalise.
+This period does not have to start at the beginning of the sale and can also be in the future.

-5. Under the 'Products' section, choose for which tickets personalization should be applied.
-Tickets that are not selected can be downloaded immediately without any additional information having to be entered.
+5. Under 'Products', choose for which tickets personalisation should be applied.
+Tickets that are not selected can be downloaded immediately without having to enter any additional details.

-6. Finally, under 'Consumer fields', decide which information is requested per ticket.
-The email address is always required in order to send the personalization invitation and, ultimately, the tickets.
+6. Finally, under 'Consumer fields' you define which information is requested per ticket.
+The email address is always required in order to send the personalisation invitation and, eventually, the tickets.

 Additional options

-1. Select 'Send reminder when personalization period has started' if you want the buyer to be reminded of this.
+1. Select 'Send reminder when personalisation period has started' if you want the buyer to be reminded.
 We recommend enabling this.

-2. Select 'Show warning that all email addresses must be unique' when only one admission ticket may be personalized per email address.
+2. Select 'Show warning that all email addresses must be unique' when only one admission ticket may be personalised per email address.

-3. Select 'Allow sending out non-personalized tickets once the personalization period has ended' if tickets may still be sent when they have not been personalized in time.
+3. Select 'Allow sending of non-personalised tickets once the personalisation period has ended' if tickets may still be sent out when they have not been personalised in time.

-4. Under 'Personalization reminders', add additional moments at which the ticket buyer is reminded by email to personalize the tickets.
+4. Under 'Personalisation reminders', add additional moments when the ticket buyer will receive an email reminder to personalise.

-Because the personalization process takes place after the purchase process, it does not affect conversion or the ordering of tickets in your ticket shop.
-After placing the order, the fan receives a confirmation and a request to personalize the tickets.
-Personalizing (putting a name on) tickets can be done at any time between purchase and the event.
-As soon as all tickets are personalized, the main buyer receives all tickets to distribute them, if applicable.
+Because the personalisation process takes place after the purchase process, it has no impact on conversion and the ordering of tickets in your ticket shop.
+After placing the order, the fan receives a confirmation and a request to personalise the tickets.
+Personalising (putting a name on) tickets can be done at any time between the purchase and the event.
+As soon as all tickets are named, the main buyer receives all tickets in order to distribute them, if applicable.

 • Related Articles